Lukepancrazi9/meet-app/README.md

 So that I can understand event trends better

 Scenario: User views charts displaying event statistics
-    - Given the user is viewing an event's details
+    - Given the user is viewing an event's details <br />
-    - When the user scrolls to the event statistics section
+    - When the user scrolls to the event statistics section <br />
     - Then a chart should be displayed showing the number of attendees over time